Rakul-Chauhan/Hotel-Management-System/README.md

 - The waiter process will calculate the total bill and communicate with the table process and hotel manager.
 - The hotel manager will keep track of earnings and handle termination upon receiving a signal from the admin process.

-This `README.md` file provides a detailed overview of the project, instructions on how to run the program, and essential information about the system.
-You can now create a GitHub repository and add this `README.md` file to it.